Article | Landscape Lighting Bulbs | Getting to Know Them

 While all landscape lighting uses white light sources, some of these sources have a warm hue (more yellow), others have a cool hue (more blue).
 This variation in yellowish or bluish hue is what determines color temperature.

 Color temperature is expressed in degrees Kelvin (K).
 A warm white light might be 2700K – 3000K.
 A cool white source might be 4000K to 4500K.
-See the chart below to examples for varying color temperatures.
+See the chart below for examples of varying color temperatures.

 How do you select landscape lighting color temperature?